 To get a new visa during the course at Beida you can do one of two things.
 The first option is to go to the course coordinator at Beida.
-The other option is to go out, come back in on an 'L' tourist visa (obtained in whichever country you go to) and then arrange the new student visa once you are back.
-This option is useful if you have to leave the country quickly for any reason.
+The other option is to go out, come back in on an 'L' tourist visa (obtained in whichever country you go to) and then, if applicable, arrange a new student visa once you are back.
 Note that your 'L' visa only lasts 30 days from the day of entry.